 Despite the significant economic changes which have impacted London’s manufacturing economy over the past 30 years, Enfield’s industrial base remains strong.
 We recognise the importance of good transport links to ensure its continued success.

 Our offer at Innova Park is less than half a mile from the M25, which was recently improved between junctions 23 and 27 as part of the Highways England Managed Motorways scheme.
-In addition, our proposed new development at Meridian Water is adjacent to the North Circular Road (A406).
+In addition, Meridian Water is adjacent to the North Circular Road (A406).

-We are especially keen to ensure the stations that serve our major growth areas and industrial heartlands – Brimsdown, Enfield Lock, Ponders End and the new station we are part funding at Meridian Water – have high frequency services throughout the day.
-We’re working to achieve this outcome by the end of 2018 with the delivery of the STAR scheme.
+We are especially keen to ensure the stations that serve our major growth areas and industrial heartlands – Brimsdown, Enfield Lock, Ponders End and the new station at Meridian Water – have high frequency services throughout the day.

 This new future-proofed infrastructure will also support the delivery of the nationally important Crossrail 2 programme which will provide at least 12 trains per hour to stations in eastern Enfield and 15 trains per hour to New Southgate in the west of the borough.

-On the road network, as well as pushing for improved connections and innovative approaches to deal with congestion and support new growth, Enfield, with the support of Transport for London, is delivering the £42 million Cycle Enfield programme to make cycling a natural choice for residents and visitors alike.
+On the road network, as well as pushing for improved connections and innovative approaches to deal with congestion and support new growth.
+Enfield, with the support of Transport for London, is in the final stages of the £42 million Cycle Enfield programme to make cycling a natural choice for residents and visitors alike.

 Did you know?